Environmental Enforcement Service

 The Role of the Environmental Enforcement Officers

 The role of the Environmental Enforcement Officers is to limit the incidences of dog fouling, littering and anti-social behaviour within the County Borough.
-In order to achieve this aim the wardens undertake a variety of activities including information, education and enforcement activities.

 Whilst raising awareness, promoting a more responsible approach to our environment and educating youngsters are all means of reducing instances of littering and dog fouling there will always be those who refuse to alter their behaviour.
 The enforcement powers of the wardens enable them to prosecute individuals for littering and dog fouling.
 Fixed penalty notices can also be issued to offenders who are caught allowing their dogs to foul and not removing the waste or failing to dispose of their litter in a correct manner.
 The amounts of the fixed penalties are set by the Welsh Assembly.
-Currently fixed penalties of £75 are routinely issued for dog fouling and littering offences.
-The fixed penalty notices require payment to be made within 14 days of the notice being received to prevent further action being taken.
+Currently fixed penalties of £100 are routinely issued for dog fouling and littering offences.
+The fixed penalty notices require payment to be made within 7-14 days of the notice being received to prevent further action being taken.
 Failure to pay can result in court procedures being taken against the offender.
 Dog fouling carries a maximum penalty of £1000 and littering can incur a penalty of up to £2500.
 The Environmental Enforcement Officers carry out frequent patrols of areas within the County Borough in order to catch offenders.

 If you are reporting an incident it will help to have a note of the date, the time and place the incident occurred as well as a description of the offender (if known) and any other relevant information such as colour, size and breed of dog.